-- At the signal of the circle master, it becomes the first thrower's turn for the team. - The thrower has 15 seconds to make the throw. - The second thrower in a pair must throw within 3 seconds of the first thrower. - If the circle master rules that more than 3 seconds have elapsed between throws, both throws are scored 0. - This is the same for the first and second throw in the turn.
+- At the signal of the circle master, it becomes the first thrower's turn for the team. - The thrower has 15 seconds to make the throw. - The second thrower in a pair must throw within 3 seconds of the first thrower. - If the circle master rules that more than 3 seconds have elapsed between throws, both throws are scored zero. - This is the same for the first and second throw in the turn.

-- May be competitors. - 1 circle master who announces when the turn begins for each pair of throwers. - 2 center judges 1 for each thrower, watch for foot faults and announce score for each throw. - 1 scorekeeper. - 3 range stewards per thrower.
+- May be competitors. - 1 circle master who announces when the turn begins for each pair of throwers by announcing, "circle is clear".
+At that moment he will start a timer to keep track of the 15-second throwing window for the first thrower and the 3-second throwing window for the second thrower.
+He will announce: "10 seconds remaining" then count down "5, 4, 3, 2, 1, stop, 1, 2, stop". - 2 center judges 1 for each thrower, watch for foot faults and announce score for each throw. - 1 scorekeeper. - 3 range stewards per thrower.
 6 total range stewards